zuplo/docs/docs/handlers/websocket-handler.md

 ## Different Backends per Environment

 It's common to want to use different backends for your production, staging and preview environments.
-This can be easily achieved by using [environment variables](../articles/environment-variables.md) to specify the origin of the backend.
+This can be achieved by using [environment variables](../articles/environment-variables.md) to specify the origin of the backend.